Class Curriculum Newsletters

 In year 2 …

 Throughout the year we will be focusing on improving our handwriting.
-Click below to see an example of how we form letters using our handwriting scheme.

 We love reading in Year 2!
 Mrs Zachariah loves books that will make her laugh or information books that can teach her new things.
 We have the opportunity to read every day at school, either individually or in a group.
 Remember … Fluency isn’t everything!
 Children must also understand what they are reading and what is being read to them!